 While some tension is necessary, it is important to find what works best for you and your playing style.
-With a little experimentation, you can find the right balance that makes playing your guitar an enjoyable experience.
+With a little experimentation, you can find the right balance.
+Something that makes playing your guitar an enjoyable experience.

-And while it is perfectly fine to tighten strings over standard tuning slightly, there is a point where it is simply too much.
+It’s also perfectly fine to tighten strings over standard tuning slightly.
+But there is a point where it is too much.
 And so always use a tuner when adjusting your guitar to make sure the tension is just right.